JimmyKenMerchant/jimmy-codeviewer/README.txt

 Searches the string "Some Word" on lines No.11 to No.14 of id "desc" which named in 'codeview' series then changes "Some Word" font color to red.
 If some line does not exist between No.11 to No.14, This function will be stopped.
 If you use this shortcode, make sure to confirm sequenced line numbers between "start" and "end".

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.
+This shortcode does not require sequenced line numbers of made tables by 'codeview' series.

 To search for some special chars, you may need escape chars.
-WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content (between a shorcode and its slashed shorcode), otherwise shortcodes will be broken.
+WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content (between a shortcode and its slashed shortcode), otherwise shortcodes will be broken.
 Shortcode values should not contain [, ], ", ', <, >.
 Plus, in the enclosed content, ', ", & will be html entities because of safety, e.g., use "\x3E" for ">", less-than and "\x3C" for "<", greater-than.

-To put spaces in attribute values, use quotes. spaces in unquoted values will be broken.
+To put spaces in attribute values, use quotes.
+Spaces in unquoted values will be broken.

 'spansearch' series have these attributes below.